COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 ### Project Scope
-Our target tracking system aims to provide the council with a well-structured, automated platform to track progress towards their net-zero carbon emissions target.
+Our target tracking system aims to provide the council with a well-structured, automated platform to track progress towards the council's net-zero carbon emissions target.

 Their current approach, which relies on a shared Excel spreadsheet within Microsoft Teams, requires frequent manual interventions, including reminder notifications and permission management.
 Difficult-to-interpret visuals, unclear role assignments, irregular updates and duplication of project entries also hinder the tracking process.
 Our project proposes a web-based application that addresses these issues by offering automated reminders, secure and role-based access and clear visual progress indicators, enabling a more productive, transparent and collaborative tracking process.